-Open every day except December 25, the National Arboretum provides beauty no matter the season.
+Open every day except December 25th, the National Arboretum provides incredible beauty no matter the season.
 Visit the grounds to see plenty of nature, trees, and paths, all of which appear differently based on the time of day and season.
-Visit during various times of year to watch the seasons change in an artful way.
+Visit during various times of year to watch the seasons change artfully.

 4. The National Zoo

-If you’re into being outdoors, the 1,754-acre Rock Creek Park in northern D.C. includes 4.4 square miles of biking and hiking trails, a nature center, places to picnic, horseback riding, tennis courts and other athletic opportunities, a picturesque river, and historic sites.
-It was the third national park designated by the federal government and provides a “peaceful refuge” from the busyness of downtown.
+If you’re into being outdoors, the 1,754-acre Rock Creek Park in northern D.C. includes 4.4 square miles of biking and hiking trails.
+It was the third national park designated by the federal government and provides a “peaceful refuge” from the bustle of downtown.

 The National Gallery of Art is home to an outdoor sculpture garden filled with works from both well-known and up-and-coming artists.
 It is “designed to offer year-round enjoyment to the public in one of the preemptive locations on the National Mall.”

-Guided tours may cost money, but the U.S. Capitol’s Visitor’s Center is free and offers patrons more information about Congress, the Capitol’s history, and plenty of other government-related information.
+Guided tours may cost money, but the U.S. Capitol Visitor’s Center is free.
+It offers patrons more information about Congress, the Capitol’s history, and plenty of other government-related information.

 You don’t need a reservation to take a guided tour, but you should probably get one anyway.
 The Capitol is one of the most popular tourist destinations, after all.